BinduSatya/NerchukovAI/README.md

 # NerchukovAI — Chrome Extension

-NerchukovAI is a Chrome extension popup that scrapes coding problems (targeting LeetCode problem pages), sends the scraped data to a local backend which calls Google Gemini, and displays either a full solution or up to 10 guided hints in the popup.
+This is a Chrome extension helps developers quickly solve coding problems on the web using Google's Gemini AI.
+It automatically reads the question, heading, and any given starter code from the active tab, then sends it to Gemini to either generate a complete solution or provide helpful hints.

 ---